Wills and Probate Solicitors Sheffield, York & Leeds for Estate Administration and Estate Planning

 Our only goal is to make the estate administration procedure as simple and as straightforward as possible, giving total peace of mind that your legal responsibilities as an Executor or administrator of an estate have been fulfilled meticulously and accurately

 Speak to one of our Estate Administration Solicitors today by calling 0333 323 5292, or leaving you details via the contact form on the right-hand side of the page.

 Senior Wills & Probate Solicitor Sheffield

-I have worked in Sheffield for more than 30 years; I enjoy working at Lupton Fawcett in this city as it allows me to connect with both local individuals and organisations.
+I have worked in Sheffield for a number of years; I enjoy working at Lupton Fawcett in this city as it allows me to connect with both local individuals and organisations.
 I am proud to provide advice to a range of clients including local individuals, those further afield and to organisations such as Sheffield Age UK and Sheffield Mencap and Gateway.
 As a Private Client Solicitor, I offer support to my clients during a difficult time in their lives.
 I advise on all aspects of estate administration, including any property transactions involved as part of the process.
-Tricia Carter (Partner)
+Charlene Vilia (Senior Solicitor)

 Senior Wills & Probate Solicitor Leeds

 I enjoy working at Lupton Fawcett in Leeds as I can assist a variety of different clients from local individuals to those overseas.
 I provide advice on the administration of estates, ranging from small estates, perhaps with one or two assets, to larger more complex estates involving businesses, farming, land, and also dealing with cross-border issues.
 Working in Leeds has allowed me to build great working relationships with local professionals such as estate agents, stockbrokers, and independent financial advisors to assist with the various stages of estate administration.
 Hugh Thompson (Head of Estate Administration team)